 Leverage the Impact of New Events:

-EMT is requesting funding to continue this program as an ongoing part of our marketing efforts.
-The program provides a coordinated approach to funding assistance for two aspects of event development: bids/sponsorships and operation of major new events in Minnesota (including homegrown events).
+Explore Minnesota is requesting $2 million ($1 million each year of the biennium) for the continued funding of the New Events Grant program.
+The program provides a coordinated approach for partially funding two aspects of event development: bids/sponsorships and operations of new events in Minnesota.

 Eligible events are defined by:

 - New to Minnesota (not held in the state in the previous three years);

 - Overall attendance;

 - Meaningful programming from diverse racial, ethnic and linguistic groups; and